1000.00 Benefits and Leaves

 Modified November 200

 Approved by the Director of Administration on May 22, 1985.
 Revision approved by the Vice President for Administration on September 17, 1992.
-This modification approved by the Vice President for Administration & Finance on November 29, 2001.
+Revision approved by the Vice President for Administration & Finance on November 29, 2001.
+This modification approved by the Vice President for Administration & Finance on [INSERT DATE].

 Modified November 2001